Overview

 Association) allowing firms who comply with all the provisions of the no-action-letter to forego the

 annual surprise custody examination.
-For most of BIP’s clients, BIP deducts quarterly fees directly from
+For most of BIP’s clients, BIP deducts monthly fees directly from

 client accounts at each custodian, which would also give BIP custody.